felipesoareees/ia_week3_docker/README.md

 # ia_week3_docker

-This repository has the challenge of week three.
+- Description : This repository has the challenge of week three.
 It explain the docker tools and  docker concepts.

+## The schedule this project is:

+# What is a linux container?

+# What is a Docker?

+- What is?
+- What is its high-level architecture?

+# How Docker is used in Runtime Environment?

+# Docker file
+ - What is?
+ - How to image tags work?
+ - How send an image to a registry?

+# Run a Docker container with:
+ - Detached Mode
+ - Port Mapping
+ - Bind Mount
+ - Volue Mount